Siphonarioidea: Reproduction

 A key difference between the Siphonarioidea and the Patellogastropoda is the fact that Siphonarioidea are simultaneous hermaphrodites that practice internal fertilization.
-During copulation, a Siphonaria will insert their penis into the other's gential opening; this can be mutual or one-sided.
+During copulation, a Siphonaria will insert their penis into the other's genital opening; this can be mutual or one-sided.
 The sperm is then deposited in the female gentials, which produces egg masses.
 The masses are known to have a high surface area to volume ratio.
 This provides protection against desiccation and other environmental factors, although development is still affected, sometimes to a fatal extent.
 In each egg, the juveniles develop and then eventually hatch.
 Some adaptations to these threats are spawning in intertidal pools, or coiling to trap water.
 Once hatched, they must at one point settle and undergo metamorphosis before they can become an adult.

 Life Stages

-The blastula and gastrula phase in Siphonarioidea occurs for only a 1-2 day period, after which a yolk-like trochophore forms within 2-3 days.
+The blastula and gastrula phase in Siphonarioidea occurs for only a 1-2 day period, after which a yolk-like trochophore forms within 2–3 days.
 By the 3-4 day, the larva will grow its foot and its shell.
 Upon larval development, the emerged larvae can be either free-swimming or planktonic.
-The free-swimming larvae will emerge around 7 days upon the laying of the eggs, but the planktonic larvae will usually emerge around 3-4 weeks after.
+The free-swimming larvae will emerge around 7 days upon the laying of the eggs, but the planktonic larvae will usually emerge around 3–4 weeks after.